 Court rejects challenge to regulation of gun silencers

-The Supreme Court is rejecting a challenge to federal regulation of gun silencers, just days after a gunman used one in a shooting rampage that killed 12 people in Virginia.
+The Supreme Court rejected a challenge to federal regulation of gun silencers Monday, just days after a gunman used one in a shooting rampage that killed 12 people in Virginia.

 President Donald Trump's administration asked the court to stay out of the case and leave the convictions in place.